Blackwork-149

 Conclusion

-Its core mechanisms include:
+Its core characteristics include:

 Scroll to Top